Cleveland Clinic logo

 Cytomegalovirus (CMV)

 CMV is a type of herpes virus.
 It’s spread through saliva and other bodily fluids.
-Most adults will have CMV and never know because their immune system fights it.
-However, developing babies and newborns don’t have the immunity to fight CMV.
-Once you have CMV, it stays in your system for life, but your immune system suppresses it.
+Babies and newborns don’t have the immunity to fight CMV.

 Herpes simplex virus (HSV)

-Herpes is a highly contagious sexually transmitted infection.
-There are two types of HSV infection: HSV-1 (oral and genital) and HSV-2 (mostly genital).
-It's most commonly spread through sexual or direct contact with an infected person.
-HSV most commonly infects a newborn during a vaginal childbirth, so it's important to discuss an HSV diagnosis with your healthcare provider during pregnancy.
+Herpes is a highly contagious STI.
+It spreads through sexual or direct contact with an infected person.
+HSV most commonly infects a newborn during vaginal childbirth.

 How can I lower my risk for TORCH infections during pregnancy?

-Be sure to share your medical history with your healthcare provider, including which vaccinations you received as a child.
+Be sure to share your medical history with your healthcare provider, including vaccinations you got as a child.
 Some other things you can do to reduce your chances of TORCH infection are:

 • Avoid contact with people who are sick.